History of Kazakhstan: Russian Empire (1822–1917)

+By the turn of the 18th century, the Chinggisid states entered a period of sharp decline.
+In 1736, the capital of the Crimean Khanate was for the first time plundered and burned by Russian troops.
+A few years later, in 1740, the Uzbek states in Transoxiana and Khwarazm/Khiva were subordinated by the Turkmen conqueror Nader Shah, who overthrew the Safavid dynasty and brought the Mughals under his control.
+Earlier, in the late 17th century, the Mongols of the Northern Yuan, unable to resist the Dzungars, submitted to the Manchus.

 The Russian Empire started to integrate the Kazakh steppe.
 Between 1822 and 1848, the three main Kazakh Khans of the Lesser, Middle and Great Horde were suspended.
 Russians built many forts to control the conquered territories.
 Moreover, Russian settlers were provided with land, whereas nomadic tribes had less area available to drive their herds and flocks.
 Many of the nomadic tribes were forced to adopt poor and sedentary lifestyles.
 Because of the Russian Empire policy, between 5 and 15 per cent of the population of Kazakh Steppe were immigrants.

 Nineteenth-century colonization of Kazakhstan by Russia was slowed by rebellions and wars, such as uprisings led by Isatay Taymanuly and Makhambet Utemisuly from 1836 to 1838 and the war led by Eset Kotibaruli from 1847 to 1858.
 In 1863, the Russian Empire announced a new policy asserting the right to annex troublesome areas on its borders.
 This led immediately to the conquest of the remainder of Central Asia and the creation of two administrative districts: the General-Gubernatorstvo (Governor-Generalships) of Russian Turkestan and the Steppes.
 Most of present-day Kazakhstan, including Almaty (Verny), was in the latter district.